stimmedcow/Outward/ExtendedHotbar/README.md

 # ExtendedHotbar
-A mod to extend the hotbar by 8 slots.
+A mod to extend the hotbar by 8 slots and improve the GUI experience when using these changes.

 # Previews
 https://imgur.com/a/21lI6O3 (New)